- Donia Human Rights Fellows Program

 - Student Organizations

-The Donia Human Rights Center is initiating a pilot program to offer a rising LSA undergraduate junior or senior a fellowship to work with (or at) an international human rights institution or organization identified by the student.
+The Donia Human Rights Center is offering a rising LSA undergraduate junior or senior a fellowship to work with (or at) an international human rights institution or organization identified by the student.
 The fellowship seeks to support a student with a demonstrated interest in pursuing a career in human rights.

-The successful applicant is expected to spend eight weeks, between May and August 2021, working virtually (or, if possible, in person) with an international human rights institution or organization.
+The successful applicant is expected to spend eight weeks, between May and August 2022, working with an international human rights institution or organization.
 To qualify for the fellowship, the placement must be with a government, a non-governmental organization (NGO), an international organization, or a research institution that works on issues of international human rights.
 The placement can be located within the United States or abroad.
 The following are not eligible placements: (a) an organization that works primarily on issues of domestic law or policy without some focus on international human rights; (b) any program for academic credit; (c) research for a faculty member at a university.

 Students must provide a letter of invitation from the proposed host organization that will set out in detail the work that the student will perform.

 The fellowship provides a stipend of up to $5,000 to defray the costs of living for eight weeks.
 Applications will be reviewed by a committee from DHRC.
 If COVID-19 restrictions and conditions permit travel to the relevant placement, the fellowship will provide an additional $1,000 to reimburse travel expenses.

-Upon completion of this virtual internship, fellows are expected to deliver a presentation of their internship projects and experiences and submit a written reflection to DHRC.
+Upon completion of this internship, fellows are expected to deliver a presentation of their internship projects and experiences and submit a written reflection to DHRC.

 Application Deadline: Tuesday, March 15, 2022

-This fellowship is open to LSA undergraduates in the class of 2022 or 2023.
+This fellowship is open to LSA undergraduates in the class of 2023 or 2024.
 Students can apply from any department in LSA.
-It is not open to graduating seniors (i.e., students graduating in WN21 or SP/SU21).
+It is not open to graduating seniors (i.e., students graduating in WN22 or SP/SU22).
 Students must return to campus for at least one semester after completing this internship.

 Applicants must submit the following: